Preparing for Winter: Emergency Preparedness Checklist

 Check Your Tires

-If your area is prone to severe weather that includes snowy or slick roadways, consider having tire chains as part of your car emergency kit.
-Take some time to learn how to install them, and make sure they are the right size for your tires and that any attachments needed are there and in good shape.
+If your area is prone to severe weather, including snowy or slick roadways, consider having tire chains as part of your car emergency kit.
+Take some time to learn how to install them, and make sure they are the right size for your tires and that any attachments needed are in good shape.

 Maintain Fluid Levels